 Our goal is to save 100,000 lives and save health care providers $1.5B

-Last year cancer killed 14.1 million people.
+Cancer killed 8.8 million people in 2015 alone.
 It is a stark reality that 1 in 2 of us will get cancer.
 From our parents to our partners, our children, our grandchildren - 1 in 2 will get cancer.
 We must find better ways to treat cancer, but more importantly better ways to detect cancer earlier, when chances of a cure are dramatically higher.

 Lung cancer is the most common cancer in the world with an estimated 1.8 million cases and 1.6 million deaths in 2012.
 It is estimated that in 2016 there will be over 221,000 new cases of lung cancer in the United States and at over 158,000 deaths is the number one cause of cancer deaths.
 The annual treatment costs of lung cancer are $12.1 billion with an additional cost in the US of $36.1 billion due to lost productivity.